 Extras that require an additional fee include the OmniMax Theater films, the Holocaust and Humanity Center, and special exhibits.

 For one-time or infrequent visitors, admission breaks down as follows (as of February, 2020):

 Toddlers, ages 1-2 $5.50

 * * *

-Diane E. Baumer is a proofreader and writer, with an MA in Creative Writing from Antioch University Midwest in Yellow Springs, OH.
+Diane E. Baumer is a proofreader/editor and writer, with an MA in Creative Writing from Antioch University Midwest in Yellow Springs, OH.
 Her work has appeared in The Albatross (Romania), This is Shibun (Japan), Streetlight Magazine, The Manifest-Station, Haiku International, Open Minds Quarterly (Canada), and several others.
-When she is not writing, Diane can be found caring for and playing with her two beautiful kitties.
+When she is not writing (and sometimes even when she is), Diane can be found playing with her beautiful tortie, Silk.